popolin522/Color-grid-with-constraints/README.md

 This problem is challenging because it's freaking hard to sample.
 # Rules in the script
 See the pic attached below for some general ideal.
-1. Curvature selectivity.
-Blue color (or hydrophobic species) has premium AMC membership.
-Start coloring vertex sites first, then edges, finally faces.
+1. Curvature selectivity with blue color.
+Blue color (or hydrophobic species) has lightning lane pass in Disney.
+Start blue-coloring vertex sites first, then edges, finally faces.
 2. Region-specific density.
 Some regions can only have a certain number of colors (green + blue).
 3. Blue ratio. total number of blue on the grid cannot exceed some number.
 4. Be symmetric-ish.
 For each coloring move, aim for symmetry.
 Like color the next point as opposite as possible to the last (like opposite edge).